-President Donald Trump signed the Veterans Accountability and Whistleblower Protection Act on June 23.
+President Donald Trump signed the Veterans Accountability and Whistleblower Protection Act in the White House on June 23.

 The act makes permanent an office the president created in April by executive order.